 FITBA’S COMING HOME

-As of 2020, Scotland haven’t qualified for a major men’s international tournament since 1998.
-The last two decades have seen several managers try – and fail – to restore a country’s footballing pride.
-For this challenge, I have taken the reins midway through the Tartan Army’s first failed qualifying campaign for Euro 2000, with the aim of changing history.
+As of 2020, Scotland hadn’t qualified for a major men’s international tournament since 1998.
+The last two decades had seen several managers try – and fail – to restore a country’s footballing pride.
+For this challenge, I took the reins midway through the Tartan Army’s first failed qualifying campaign for Euro 2000, with the aim of changing history.

 Part 1 (1999)